GerHobbelt/cef-wiki/ChromiumUpdate.md

 # Recommended workflow

-1\.
+## 1\.
+Setup a local developer checkout

 Setup a local developer checkout of the CEF/Chromium master branch as described on the [MasterBuildQuickStart](https://bitbucket.org/chromiumembedded/cef/wiki/MasterBuildQuickStart.md) Wiki page.
-The standard `automate-git.py` parameters discussed on that Wiki page are represented by the `<...>` placeholder in the below examples.
+The standard `automate-git.py` parameters discussed on that Wiki page are represented by the `[...]` placeholder in the below examples.

-2\.
+## 2\.
+Start the update

+### A\.
+Identify the target Chromium version

 Start the update by running `automate-git.py` with the following parameters:

 ```
-python automate-git.py <...> --log-chromium-changes --no-build --fast-update --chromium-channel=canary
+python automate-git.py [...] --log-chromium-changes --no-build --fast-update --chromium-channel=canary
 ```

-This will:

-A\.
-Identify the most appropriate Chromium version for the update.
 You will see output like the following:

 ```
 --> Computed Chromium update for win canary at distance 0